pallaviprakash-25/forms-backend/README.md

 ### User Authorization
 #### Users Logged-in via Google
-- Have role set ROLE_USER
+- Assigned ROLE_USER role.
 - Can create, update, delete and view responses of forms created by self.
-- Can respond to forms created by any.
+- Can respond to forms created by any authenticated user.

 #### Guest Users
-- Have role set ROLE_GUEST
+- Assigned ROLE_GUEST role.
 - All guest users share the same data scope, meaning forms and responses created by one guest user are accessible to all guest users.
 - Cannot access or respond to forms created by authenticated users.